USDA-MNSU-CS-PROJECTS/segmentation-Fall2025/src/main/pipeline/README.md

 ### **Manual Setup Step**

-**Critical**: The pipeline includes a manual pause step where you must set up your YOLO training data:
+**Critical (can be downloaded from Handover Materials, but may need more manual annotations.
+This is explained more in the handover documentation)**: The pipeline includes a manual pause step where you must set up your YOLO training data:

 1. **Create folder structure** in `src/data/yolo_train/`
 2. **Add training images** to `images/` folder